Flat Panel Televisions

-Selecting the Best Plasma and LCD TVs
+Selecting the Best LED/LCD and OLED TVs

 What is your best choice?
 First of all, you should consider how much time you will spend in front of the TV you choose.
 If it’s your main TV, you’ll probably spend much of your leisure time for the next several years viewing it.
 Think about that when you calculate your budget and compare it to how much you spend on other things vs. the time you spend using or enjoying them.
 The world of flat panel televisions is divided into what many industry insiders call tiers.

 Tier Two is made of recognizable US companies that are just putting their brand names on generic flat panels.
-Examples of Tier Two are Polaroid, Westinghouse, etc.

 Tier Three are brands that are sold at a variety of outlets, but have no real support system set up in the United States.
 If these sets break after 90 days you typically are out of luck.